meltyourface/blank/posts/Divinity/Exploring-Divinity-through-Esoteric-Rituals-and-Invocations/index.md

 Hermeticism, influenced by the writings attributed to Hermes Trismegistus, posits a hierarchical conception of Divinity.
 In this tradition, God is seen as the source from which everything emanates.
 Students of Hermeticism work to achieve divine union by following the Hermetic axiom, "As above, so below," signifying the interconnectedness between the human experience and the divine realm.

-Invocation: A common Hermetic invocation calls upon the divine presence of Hermes Trismegistus by reciting, "Hermes, the Thrice-Greatest, be here present and reveal the hidden wisdom of your teachings."
+**Invocation**: A common Hermetic invocation calls upon the divine presence of Hermes Trismegistus by reciting, "Hermes, the Thrice-Greatest, be here present and reveal the hidden wisdom of your teachings."

 2. Kabbalah

 Kabbalah, a Jewish mystical tradition, emphasizes the sefirot, or ten branches of God's Divine emanations.
 Each sefirah represents a specific aspect of God's nature, and through studying these qualities, students can better understand the nature of Divinity and their place within creation.

-Ritual: A central practice in Kabbalah is the meditation on the sefirot, envisioning their cosmic arrangement on the Tree of Life and how each sefirah interacts with the others to form the entire fabric of existence.
+**Ritual**: A central practice in Kabbalah is the meditation on the sefirot, envisioning their cosmic arrangement on the Tree of Life and how each sefirah interacts with the others to form the entire fabric of existence.

 ### III.
 Divinity in Eastern Esotericism